Skip to main content

 Content Modeling for eCommerce

-In an eCommerce perspective you have an additional layer of complexity to take into account.
-The product universe if you are selling cars is very different from a product universe for food.
-The basics are the properties that are describing your products.
-E.g. horsepower and weight compared to nutritional contents.
+From an eCommerce perspective, you have an additional layer of complexity to take into account.
+The product universe, if you are selling cars, is very different from a product universe for food.
+The basics are the properties that describe your products, e.g. horsepower and weight compared to nutritional contents.

 Products often have relations that define related items, compatible items that fits your selected product, bundles of products or even complex product configurators.

 Product configurators take into account compatible combinations of a product.
-It could be as simple as the width of a mattress needs to match the bed frame.
-More complex product configurators could define usage of e.g. how many meters of fabric is used to calculate the cost of a sofa in a specific combination of modules.
+It could be as simple as the width of a mattress needing to match the bed frame.
+More complex product configurators could define usage, e.g., how many meters of fabric are used to calculate the cost of a sofa in a specific combination of modules.

 Content Modeling 101

-For more in-depth talk about the ins and outs of content modeling please check our Content Modeling 101 which comes with a free downloadable pdf.
-This introduction to content modeling covers semantic content modeling and channel specific content modeling.
-Additionally you get some perspectives from different stakeholders like information architects, developers, designers and editorial users.
+For a more in-depth discussion of the ins and outs of content modeling, please check out our Content Modeling 101, which comes with a free downloadable PDF.
+This introduction to content modeling covers semantic content modeling and channel-specific content modeling.
+Additionally, you get perspectives from different stakeholders, such as information architects, developers, designers, and editorial users.

 People showing thumbs up